Outreach Programmes

 OUSL is a member of the Asian Association of Open Universities and in 2020 and we will host the 34th Annual Conference of Asian Association of Open Universities in 2021.

-Travel to Farm is a non-profit organization specializing in agricultural exchange.
-We offer a “learning by doing” program on Danish farms and the opportunity to get more practical experience in the green sector.
-Working “hands on” in the agricultural and horticultural sector gives the participant the opportunity to learn more about new technologies and management within the desired field.
-Travel to Farm offers training periods between 3-12 months which gives the opportunity to gain valuable practical experience to compliment the education
+Travel to Farm (https://t2f.dk/trainee-in-dk/) is a non-profit organization specializing in agricultural exchange.
+They offer a “learning by doing” program on Danish farms and the opportunity to get more practical experience in the green sector.
+Working “hands on” in the agricultural and horticultural sector gives the participant an opportunity to learn more about new technologies and management within the desired field.
+Travel to Farm offers training periods between 4-12 months which gives the opportunity to gain valuable practical experience to complement their education.

 Age: